stephane/libmodbus/docs/index.md

 necessary information to establish a connection with other Modbus devices according to the selected backend.

-Once this context has been created, you can use use the common API provided by *libmodbus* to read/write or set the various timeouts.
+Once this context has been created, you can use the common API provided by *libmodbus* to read/write or set the various timeouts.
 With this common API, it's easy to switch the backend of your application from RTU to TCP IPv6 for example.